Vodafone NBN Plans Review

 You’re also able to change your plan once per bill cycle and you will be refunded any outstanding fees on a pro-rata basis, with the new monthly fee applied immediately.
 Vodafone is really upping the ante in terms of tying in both mobile and NBN plans, and makes it enticing for new customers to have both their services taken care of by Vodafone.

-Customers can also save from 5% up to 20% on plan fees when they bundle their Vodafone NBN service with other eligible plans.
-To qualify, you’ll need to bundle your NBN plan with selected Vodafone mobile or broadband services under a single account and bill.
+Customers can also save $15 per month on plan fees when they bundle their Vodafone NBN service with an eligible mobile phone plan.
+To qualify, you’ll need to have both a Vodafone NBN plan and a Vodafone mobile plan under a single account and bill.

 Vodafone Standard NBN

 Vodafone kicks things off by skipping the basic speed tier and instead opting for the next speed available – NBN 25, or Standard Evening Speed.
 With unlimited data for $80 a month, or $65 if you’re also on a Vodafone phone plan, this tier is good for browsing online, basic streaming and social media.

 Vodafone Standard Plus NBN

-A big step up in terms of max speeds, but potentially not so much in price, this plan is priced at $75 per month for speeds of up to 50Mbps ($70 for Vodafone phone customers).
+A big step up in terms of max speeds, but potentially not so much in price, this plan is priced at $85 per month for speeds of up to 50Mbps ($70 for Vodafone phone customers).
 Vodafone states this tier is better for streaming movies in 4K, online gaming and general browsing.